 compensate for being allowed to keep his lodge.

 Today, planning councillors met at Bexhill Town Hall but declined to back the recommendation of officers to approve the scheme, prolonging the stand-off between Sir Paul and council planners.

 Sir Paul was not present at the meeting as councillors instead voted in favour of a site visit to his country estate.
 Photographs and drawings of the site had failed to satisfy some members of the

 Councillor David Vereker said: "If we go along this route we will be creating a very, very difficult precedent."

 Councillor Keith Standring questioned why a solid house like Beanacres should be granted demolition approval when there was a need for housing in the district.

-Councillors heard that Sir Paul's plan was being opposed by Peasmarsh Parish Council whose officials said they might recommend consent if he offered a "planning gain" to the village, such as social housing.
+Councillors heard that Sir Paul's plan was being opposed by Peasmarsh Parish Council whose officials said they might recommend consent if he offered a "planning gain" to the village, such as

 Head of planning Frank Rallings said a site inspection will be arranged before the next planning committee on October 12.